Who Performed Darth Vader’s Iconic Light Saber Duels?

 Answer: Bob Anderson

-Darth Vader was such an epic super villain that it took not one but three men to bring his character to life.
+Darth Vader was such an epic supervillain that it took not one but three men to bring the character to life.
 Most people know that deep-voiced James Earl Jones provided the vocals for Darth Vader.
-Star Wars fans in the know are aware that English body builder and actor David Prowse was the man inside the Darth Vader suit.
+Star Wars fans in-the-know are aware that English bodybuilder and actor David Prowse was the man inside the Darth Vader suit.
 What fewer people are aware of, however, is that there was a third man involved in bringing Darth Vader to life.

-Bob Anderson, a highly skilled swordsman and a huge influence on cinematic swordsmanship, was called in to perform the fight scenes.
-Anderson was an Olympic-level fencer whose cinematic career began by coaching Errol Flynn for Flynn’s role in The Master of Ballantrae.
+Bob Anderson, a highly skilled swordsman and a huge influence on cinematic swordsmanship, was called in to choreograph the fight scenes in A New Hope, then went on to choreograph and perform the fight scenes in The Empire Strikes Back and Return of the Jedi.
+Anderson was an Olympic-level fencer whose cinematic career began by coaching Errol Flynn for his role in The Master of Ballantrae.

-He went on to coach and coordinate sword fights in The Moonraker, Don’t Loose Your Head, Kidnapped, and Barry Lyndon before George Lucas snatched him up for Star Wars Episode IV: A New Hope.
-Anderson, 89, recently passed away.
+He went on to coach and coordinate sword fights in The Moonraker, Don’t Lose Your Head, Kidnapped, and Barry Lyndon before George Lucas snatched him up for Star Wars Episode IV: A New Hope.
+Anderson, 89, passed away in 2012.
 Here is an excerpt from his obituary and a peek into how he ended up as the sword-hand of Darth Vader:

 “David Prowse wasn’t very good with a sword and Bob couldn’t get him to do the moves,” said Anderson’s former assistant, Leon Hill.
 “Fortunately Bob could just don the costume and do it himself.”